iwburns/log-monster/DESIGN.md

 - `info` for information that is good to keep track of
 - `warn` for warnings about potentially dangerous situations
 - `error` for errors that have occurred
-- `fatal` for fatal erros that have occurred

 ## Endpoints